3rd-Eden/dotfig/README.md

   and return when it exists.
 - `filename` By default we generate a filename based on the supplied `name` by prefixing it with a `.` and adding `rc` to the end of it, this property allows you to come up with a completely different filename.
+Alternatively, if you **never** want the rc file to be used, you can set this option to `false`.
 - `parse` A custom parser to read the dedicated configuration file.
 By default we use the JSON parser, but you could switch things up write your own parser function so you can read `toml` or `yaml` contents for example.
 - `root` The directory that we will start searching in.
 By default this will be the directory of the file that required the `dotfig` module and continue traversing the parent directory of it until we find a configuration file.
+- `packjson` Name of the `package.json` file, defaults to `package.json` but you can also turn off searching for the `package.json` file by setting this value to `false`.

 ## License